Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 return outputs;
 ```

-Lastly, we'll call Form Recognizer, telling it which image we want to analyze and what trained model to use for that.
+Lastly, we'll call Azure AI Document Intelligence, telling it which image we want to analyze and what trained model to use for that.
 When the result comes back, we'll loop through the fields that were found and return them as a dictionary, which will later be stored in Cosmos DB.

 </details>